MagnusOffermanns/Verification-and-Validation-for-Artificial-Intelligence-and-Cybersecurity-Udine-SS22/Verification 8.md

 This means that the property of __connectedness__ i.e. P={Connected Graphs} is not definable in [[FO - First order logic|FO]].

-We anticipated this already in the previous classes as to define [[connectedness]] [[FO]] would need some kind of principle of induction
+We anticipated this already in the previous classes as to define [[Connectedness]] [[FO Resolution]] would need some kind of principle of induction

  This can be proven by a connection of [[Lemma 10]] and [[Theorem 1]].